cardtech7/convo-app/README.md

 ## Day 5
 This day I finish the side bar frontend and I make a pages of each option in sidebar and make a pages structure so next day I make a routing and start the manage account frontend.
 Side bar pages will take 2 to 5 days to finish depends on my available time.
 So far no dependencies added just making frontend and make same structure changes.

+## Day 6
+Finish the layout of header in each menu options next day will fucos on the content of menu options no dependencies added.
+This day is fucos in header of menu options it takes more or less 1 hour, tommorow plan is to finish atleast 1 menu option.